Theretra nessus

 Theretra nessus, the yam hawk moth, is a moth of the family Sphingidae.
 It was described by Dru Drury in 1773.

 Distribution

-It is found in Sri Lanka, India (including the Andaman and Nicobar islands), Nepal, Myanmar, Thailand, Vietnam, southern China, Taiwan, South Korea, Japan, Philippines, Malaysia, Singapore, Indonesia, northern Australia and New Caledonia.
+It is found in Sri Lanka, India (including the Andaman and Nicobar islands), Nepal, Myanmar, Thailand, Vietnam, southern China, Taiwan, South Korea, Japan, Philippines, Malaysia, Singapore, Indonesia, northern Australia, Guam and New Caledonia.
 It is a recent immigrant in Oahu.